hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 document.body.addEventListener("displayToast", onMakeToast);
 ```

-Shoutout to `thisisthemurph` for the basic concept in his [blogpost](https://dev.to/thisisthemurph/go-beyond-the-basics-mastering-toast-notifications-with-go-and-htmx-4ao3).
+Shout-out to `thisisthemurph` for the basic concept in his [blog-post](https://dev.to/thisisthemurph/go-beyond-the-basics-mastering-toast-notifications-with-go-and-htmx-4ao3).

 ## View Transitions